DCC-EX/CommandStation-EX/Release_Notes/Nodes/nodes_cookbook_turnouts.md

 ## DCC Turnouts

-It must be fairly obvious that a DCC turnout can't be moved to a node because its "wired" to the CS/Track.
+FOR THE TIME BEING a DCC turnout can't be moved to a node because its "wired" to the CS/Track.

 That doesn't stop a node throwing or closing it as the id is shared automatically between all nodes.